Skip to content

 • any pension contributions.

 It is not common for printed payslips to be issued anymore.
 This results from the increase in digital paper processing, and because they contain sensitive, confidential personal information.
-Payslips are more likely to go astray into the wrong hands if provided for in paper format.
+Payslips are more likely to go astray into the wrong hands if provided in paper format.

 When Should an Employer Provide Staff With a Payslip?